 “When somebody’s president of the United States, the authority is total.”

 President Trump said this as he was (mistakenly) articulating his complete control over when governors will reopen — or not — their states’ economies.
 Even Liz Cheney (R-Wyo.) said in response, “The federal government does not have absolute power.”
-Even National Review and Fox News’ Brit Hume called this statement “reckless.”
-Even David Crosby says Donald has let himself go (— thanks to Triumph the Insult Comedy Dog for that last one).
-(And apologies to Mr. Crosby, whom I understand has reaped the benefits of positive lifestyle changes since the time of this [paraphrased] Triumph quote.)
+Even the conservative National Review and Fox News’ Brit Hume called this statement “reckless.”
+Even David Crosby says Donald has let himself go (— apologies to Triumph the Insult Comedy Dog, aka Robert Smigel).
+(And apologies to Mr. Crosby whom I understand has reaped the benefits of positive lifestyle changes since the time of the original Triumph quote dissing Rob Reiner at a Friar’s Club roast.)

 WHO’s on First (I couldn’t resist)